-The California School Campus Database (CSCD) is now available for all schools in California.
+The California School Campus Database (CSCD) is now available for all public schools and colleges/universities in California.

 CSCD is a GIS data set that contains detailed outlines of the lands used by public schools for educational purposes.
-The campus boundaries of schools with kindergarten through 12th grade instruction are each accurately mapped at the assessor parcel level.
+It includes campus boundaries of schools with kindergarten through 12th grade instruction, as well as colleges, universities, and public California community colleges.
+Each is accurately mapped at the assessor parcel level.
 CSCD is the first statewide database of this information and is available for use without restriction.

 While data is available from the California Department of Education (CDE) at a point level, the data is simplified and often inaccurate.